RISK OF BREAST CANCER

 A risk factor is a characteristic or factor that increases the likelihood of developing a disease.
 If the risk factor is present, there is an increased chance that the disease will develop.
 It has been estimated that 23% of breast cancer cases in the UK are preventable.
 (1).
+The three main risk factors for developing breast cancer are being female, getting older and significant family history of breast cancer.

 Age